2016 Kalamazoo shootings

-On the night of February 20, 2016, a spree shooting took place at an apartment complex, a car dealership, and outside a restaurant in Kalamazoo County, Michigan.
+On the night of February 20, 2016, a spree shooting took place at an apartment complex, a Kia car dealership, and outside a Cracker Barrel restaurant in Kalamazoo County, Michigan.
 Six people were killed, and two others were injured.

 Police detained a 45-year-old Uber driver, Jason Brian Dalton, in the shootings.
 He was subsequently charged with murder, assault, and criminal firearm use two days after the shootings.
 After he was found competent to stand trial, Dalton's lawyers planned a legal insanity defense for their client.
 Disagreeing with the strategies of his lawyers, Dalton pleaded guilty to all charges in a Michigan court on January 7, 2019.

 Events

 Before the shootings

 Hours before the shootings, Jason Brian Dalton went to three different gun stores with a friend.
 At one of them, he purchased a black jacket with pockets designed to conceal a handgun.
 Though the store owner said Dalton was in "good spirits" during the visit, the friend who accompanied Dalton said that he was a "little more quiet than normal" during the trip.
 Dalton was an occasional customer at the same store, but never purchased a firearm there.

 Shortly after 4:00 p.m. on February 20, 2016, Matt Mellen requested an Uber pickup to drive him over to a friend's house.
 He was picked up at 4:21 by Dalton, who was driving a silver Chevrolet Equinox.
 During the drive, Dalton received a call, and after finishing, he allegedly "started driving crazy".
 At one point, he entered an oncoming lane of traffic, drove through a median strip, ignored a stop sign, and sideswiped a Ford Taurus, all the while ignoring Mellen's pleas to stop.
 When Dalton came to a stop at another stop sign, Mellen jumped out and called 9-1-1.
 He gave the dispatcher information about Dalton's Equinox, including its license plate number, and the dispatcher put out a "Be on the lookout" notification on the vehicle.
 There were multiple calls to 911 by others before the following incidents took place, all of which were ignored.

 At 4:34, Dalton returned home and then called his wife 41 minutes later, asking her for the keys to their Chevy HHR.
 They agreed to meet at his parents' residence, located approximately 10 mi away.
 On the way, however, Dalton accepted another pickup request at 5:15, from a woman who wanted him to pick up her boyfriend at a Richland Township apartment complex.